 In this series of posts I will highlight some key protagonists in the Investiture Controversy, in part to make it easier to follow the podcast where we run into a bewildering array of personalities, locations and events.
-The bios will also be placed on a specific page on the website once I get to grips with the recent updates in WordPress.
+The bios will also be placed on a specific page on the website once I get to grips with the recent updates in Wordpress.

 Agnes was the daughter of duke William V of Aquitaine and Agnes of Burgundy.
 She married emperor Henry III in 1043.
 The marriage was entirely political, giving Henry III links to the powerful Angevin counts and solidified his position in Burgundy.